cobwebch/external_import/Documentation/Administration/Transformations/Index.rst

      Since the data goes through the RTE transformation process, you should mind the settings of the RTE for the given field if the results are unexpected.
-This is particularly true for tags which are not inside other tags and need to be explicitly allowed using the :ref:`allowTagsOutside <t3tsconfig:allowtagsoutside>` option.
+This is particularly true for tags which are not inside other tags and need to be explicitly allowed using the :code:`allowTagsOutside` option for example (see the :ref:`RTE configuration reference <t3tsconfig:pageTsRte>`).

 Scope
   Transform data